 What are the symptoms?

 One of the major problems with chlamydia is that many people affected by it may not realise they have the infection.
-According to Patient, seven out of 10 infected women and five out of 10 infected men don’t have any symptoms, so unless they get tested they don’t know they have the infection.
+Experts believe seven out of 10 infected women and five out of 10 infected men don’t have any symptoms (i), so unless they get tested they don’t know they have the infection.
 Indeed you could have chlamydia for months or even years without realising it, during which time you could be passing it to others.

 Some people, however, do experience symptoms.
 These usually start between one and three weeks after being initially infected – though some people don’t develop symptoms until months later.
 Occasionally the symptoms can start, then disappear a few days later.
 But it doesn’t mean the infection has disappeared too.

-If you’re a woman with chlamydia you have just a 30 per cent chance of experiencing symptoms.
+If you’re a woman with chlamydia you have just a 30 per cent chance of experiencing symptoms (i).
 The following are among the most common: